dobots/website/_posts/2012-01-09-brookstone-rover-ac13.md

 the rover.
 And we connect a mini laptop to it at the same time, now running "sudo tcpdump -XXvvvs0 -i wlan0 port 80" reveals the network traffic.
-And we just see that the iphone logs into the browser by issuing an HTTP GET request "http://192.168.1.100/check_user.cgi?user=AC13&pwd;=AC13".
-That was easy, we already now the username and password: AC13.
+And we just see that the iphone logs into the browser by issuing an HTTP GET request "http://192.168.1.100/check_user.cgi?user=AC13&pwd=AC13".
+That was easy, we already know the username and password: AC13.
 Now, to quickly check if there are (unencrypted) images going through the network we run

     "sudo driftnet -i wlan0"